marshrossney/percolation/README.md

 The 'Branch' box should say **p1b-labs**, **NOT master**.
 Click 'Clone'.

-Back in the files tab, navigate to `/percolation/laboratory/` and click on an `.ipynb` file to start the notebook.
+Enter the folder `percolation/` and click on an `.ipynb` file to start the notebook.